 4 $33,000 $45,540 $66,000 $72,600 $81,510

-The MAGI pathway uses ACA-style methodology: income only, no asset test.
-Households for MAGI follow federal tax-household rules under 42 CFR 435.603.
-Income is calculated on a monthly basis.
+The MAGI pathway uses Affordable Care Act (ACA) methodology: income only, no asset test.
+Households follow federal tax-household rules under 42 CFR 435.603, and income is calculated monthly.

 Children